-On Monday, European leaders and royalty were to gather in Belgium, whose soil became the first battleground of
+On Monday, European leaders and royalty were to gather in Belgium, whose soil became the first battleground of World War One.

 The assassination of Austro-Hungarian Archduke Franz Ferdinand on June 28, 1914 by a Serb nationalist set into a motion a chain of events that resulted in diplomatic chaos.
 Europe's empires found themselves entangled in complicated military alliances which forced them to take sides once Germany declared war on France on August 4.
 It invaded Belgium the next day.

 The four years of bloodshed that followed left an indelible mark on all who were involved.
 One hundred years later and eyewitnesses long gone, descendents of the first actors in the war - Germany, Belgium, France and England - gathered in remembrance.